9 Strategies for Parenting Your Highly Sensitive Child

 You have a choice in the type of home environment you raise your children in – a calm and peaceful place where kids can come to decompress and regain balance, or an environment that sets them up for failure.

 “But what if I have no control over my child’s experiences outside of the home?
 Then how can I possibly parent effectively?”
-The answer is simple: by creating a calm, peaceful, loving and nurturing environment at home!
+The answer is by creating a calm, peaceful, loving and nurturing environment at home!

 Ensure your highly sensitive child has enough time alone to replenish themselves